Homological stability of topological moduli spaces: Homological stability for modules over braided monoidal categories

 \begin{rem} The ranges for coefficient systems of finite degree provided by \cref{theorem:twisted} agree with the ones of \cite{RWW} in the situations in which their work is applicable.
 The ranges for abelian coefficients of \cref{theorem:constant} improve the ones of \cite{RWW} marginally, and so does the surjectivity range for constant coefficients in the case $k>2$.
-Note that, as discussed in \cref{remark:improvement}, these ranges can in some cases be further improved. \end{rem}
+Note that, by \cref{remark:improvement}, these ranges can in some cases be further improved. \end{rem}